-Hospice care offers emotional and spiritual support for both survivors and their loved ones.
-Each survivor’s experience at the end of life will be unique.
+Hospice care offers emotional and spiritual support for both patients and their loved ones.
+Each patient’s experience at the end of life will be unique.
 Some individuals have many loved ones or friends around them while others may take comfort in the support provided by caring hospice staff members or volunteers.
-Hospice intends to provide a peaceful environment for any survivor regardless of his or her situation.
+Hospice intends to provide a peaceful environment for any patient regardless of his or her situation.
 The social worker, chaplain, and sometimes other hospice team members help provide emotional and spiritual support.

 Social workers, if requested, answer questions and help loved ones talk about how they are feeling and what they are experiencing.
 Should tensions arise among family members or loved ones, the social worker can offer assistance in discussing difficult issues.

 The hospice chaplain, if requested, can work alone or with the family’s spiritual advisors to answer questions and guide conversations about the meaning of life, death, and other faith-based issues the patient and loved ones may want to discuss.
 Both the social worker and chaplain also offer caring companionship, lead discussions about death and dying, and assist with grief and bereavement.

 Patients and their loved ones are often in different places emotionally when hospice care begins.
 Patience and respect are most helpful for all involved.

 Knowing what a patient is thinking or feeling near the end of life is very difficult to determine.
 At first, patients may know that it is time for hospice care, but still feel a little overwhelmed that the end of life is near.
 Patients and their loved ones may experience many types of emotions, both expected and unexpected, and these emotions may come and go without warning, including: